crummy/flocking/README.md

 Flocking is the behaviour that emerges when group of moving entities follow some simple rules about how to behave based on neighbours.

 This project allows the entities ("boids") to flock based on "instincts" which return desires of different strengths based on the environment.
-For example, if a boid has no neighbours, it won't have a strong desire to stick with its neighbours.
-But as a boid nears the boundary of the screen, it will feel a stronger desire to turn around.
+For example, if a boid has no neighbours, it won't have a strong impulse to stick with its neighbours.
+But as a boid nears the boundary of the screen, it will feel a stronger impulse to turn around.
 These desires are added up, weighted, and thus the boid chooses its velocity.

 ## Instructions